-Liabilities from contracts with customers are the unit's obligations to transfer goods and services to the customer in exchange for remuneration obtained (or due) from the customer.
+Liabilities under contracts with customers establish the entity's obligation to transfer goods and services to the customer for remuneration (or the amount of remuneration is due) from the customer.

 As liabilities from contracts with customers presented are the liabilities arising from the valuation of IT contracts and accrued income from licences carrying access rights unsettled until the balance sheet date are disclosed within liabilities from contracts with customers; the same applies to future revenues from services such as IT maintenance that are billable over time.